 - Sellers take on responsibility for the entire shipping process, which means that if anything goes wrong, you have to incur the costs.

-TecEx’s DDP service can help you ship to over 200 destinations with ease.
-Delivered Duty Paid shipping is complex and, when handled incorrectly, can significantly impact your profits.
-TecEx manages the entire shipping process for you, so you can mitigate risk and pass on responsibility to us.
+TecEx’s DDP shipping service can help you ship to over 200 destinations with ease.
+DDP shipping is complex and, when handled incorrectly, can significantly impact your profits.
+We manage everything—from shipping logistics to customs clearance—so you can focus on growing your business while we handle the rest.

 Now You Know: